li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 | usdurl:usdoc1Temporary: Tourist/visitor |     1.920 |     1.498 |     1.282 |   0.201 |    \-1.024 |     4.864 |
 | usdurl:usdoc1Undocumented               |     3.345 |     1.302 |     2.570 |   0.010 |      0.787 |     5.902 |

+The coefficient of `State born: Central Mexico` is 2482.855.
+Holding all else constant, as compared to immigrants from Bajío region, the average predicted household income of an immigrant born in Central Mexico increases by $2482.86.
+It is significant because the 95% confidence interval does not include 0.

+The coefficient of `SexM` is 327.669.
+Holding all else constant, as compared to female immigrants, the average predicted household income of a male immigrant increases by $327.67.
+It is significant because the 95% confidence interval does not include 0.

+The coefficient of `edyrs` is 42.483.
+Holding all else constant, as years of education increases by 1 year, the average predicted household income of an immigrant increases by $42.48.
+It is significant because the 95% confidence interval does not include 0.

+The coefficient of `age` is -22.666 Holding all else constant, as age increases by 1 year, the average predicted household income of an immigrant decreases by $22.67 It is significant because the 95% confidence interval does not include 0.

 ### 2.4 Description of Method in Model Diagnostics

 We checked leverage, standardized residuals, estimate of standard